Winter means that many of us are traveling to work at dawn and coming home at dusk.

 It’s important to use your headlights when driving around dawn or dusk or in other cases when visibility is poor — whatever the clock says.
 It makes a difference when it comes to car safety.

 Headlights not only help us see the road ahead, they make us more clearly visible to others on the road – drivers, cyclists, and pedestrians.
-According to the Vermont Department of Motor Vehicles, studies have shown that driving with low beam headlights on during daytime reduces the risk of head-on collisions by more than 20 percent.
+According to the Vermont Department of Motor Vehicles, studies have shown that driving with low beam headlights on during the daytime reduces the risk of head-on collisions by more than 20 percent.
 Tail lights make our vehicle more conspicuous to the drivers behind.

 Vermont law requires we use headlights at all times from 30 minutes after sunset to 30 minutes before sunrise.
-The laws also require that we use them in conditions of:
+Also be sure to use them in conditions of:

 - Insufficient light

 - When visibility is less than 500 feet

 Speaking of visibility, using your headlights also helps protect pedestrians and cyclists.
 How?
 They make your car more visible to them and give them more time to react.
 By the same token, pedestrians and cyclists should use lights and reflective clothing to be more easily seen by motorists.

 Of course, be sure to keep headlights clean, clear of snow, and correctly aimed.
 That way, they will do their job best whenever they are on.